Arrested Teen Burglar Sought Internet Passwords

 Police investigating the incident conclude that the suspect entered the home through an open window after first cutting a hole in the window screen.

 No one was hurt but it might have been otherwise.
-If the home had been equipped with Deep Sentinel’s powerful AI-enhanced home security system, our 24-hour security staff would have questioned the teen through a speaker camera.
+If the home had been equipped with Deep Sentinel’s powerful AI-enhanced home security cameras, our 24-hour security staff would have questioned the teen through a speaker camera.
 He probably would have fled without entering the home.

 Suspect Held at Juvenile Hall